-Off Site: To qualify for an off-site SDC-I credit, a required sewer improvement must be listed in the Sewer SDC-I Eligible Project List (Appendix C) and the required sewer improvement must not be located on or contiguous to the property.
+Off Site: To qualify for an off-site SDC-I credit, a required sewer improvement must be listed in the Sewer SDC-I Eligible Project List (Appendix III) and the required sewer improvement must not be located on, fronting, or adjacent to the property.
 The credit shall be the lower of the actual construction cost and the calculated oversizing cost using the ENR-adjusted cost per foot of the minimum pipe size (as defined above) for the project.